viewzavr/viewzavr-system-a/README.md

 Viewzavr is a web-based library for computer graphics.
 * you write Viewzavr components in javascript using provided API.
 * works in Chrome and Firefox browsers.

-* uses Viewlang for graphics and gui.
+Viewzavr version A uses Viewlang for graphics and gui, which in turn is based on Threejs graphics library.

 # System elements